 K-5 Elementary Library Curriculum Map

 The document includes two curriculum maps.
 The first map is just a list of the skills and lessons I teach monthly.
 The second map has links to products in my store that you can use to help teach some of the skills.
+To download the map, click the link below.

 Here are some thoughts educators shared about the Editable School Library Curriculum Maps: